-We’ve curated a handful of color palette generators and tools that will come in handy the next time you’re stuck on color, or just looking for inspiration.
+Whatever your method of picking the perfect color for your projects, we’ve curated a handful of color palette generators and tools that will come in handy the next time you’re stuck on finding new colors, or just looking for inspiration.

 How does it work?
 As a first time user, you’re prompted to select 50 of your favorite colors from hundreds of options presented.
 Next, you’re taken to a page with an infinite scroll of color combinations based on these favorites.
-You can choose to view the combinations a number of different ways—as standard palettes, gradients, using type, and even applied to a photo.
+You can choose to view the combinations in a number of different ways—as standard palettes, gradients, using type, and even applied to a photo.

 This is a seriously amazing personalized experience when it comes to color and not to mention, it’s so much fun to go through the process.
 For more Khroma color inspiration, be sure to follow them on Instagram and Medium where our very own Dribbbler Lucie Bajgart curates and shares tons of palettes.

 2. Color Hunt

 If you’re really into this tool, the best part is you can download it as a Google Chrome extension.
 Every new tab you open will generate a different palette for endless inspiration.
 Below are a few words from the creator himself.
 Read more about what he has to say about the side project here.

 “I started Color Hunt with the goal of sharing my passion for colors and to provide a resource for designers, artists, developers, illustrators, and anyone who needs a fresh color combination for their design project.
 I came up with the idea of setting up a simple web page featuring several basic color combinations I made.
 I thought that by doing that, I could easily send a link to my friends and direct them instantly to pick a color palette I made before.”

 Using a unique algorithm, ColorBox has a number of different inputs that give you a ton of control over a color’s hue, saturation, and luminosity.
 There’s a lot you can do with the tool to get the kind of color scheme you’re looking for and of course, Lyft created this with accessibility in mind.

 “At Lyft, we believe in an inclusive future where anyone can pick up a product and be successful.
 We feel that in order for an inclusive future to happen, we all need to be thinking about and building accessible products.
 So today, we’ve shared our learnings about working with color, and we are open-sourcing our color algorithm.
 To ensure that every team that’s interested in using this color algorithm is able to, we’ve packaged it together as a web tool that we call ColorBox.